inveniosoftware/docs-invenio-rdm/docs/deployment/registries.md

 ```

 !!! info "Project name"
     Note that `inveniordm` is the name of the OpenShift project we are using.
-It's value should be the one returned
+Its value should be the one returned
     by the `oc project` command.
 Therefore the tag is: ``<registry_ip>:<port>/<project_name>/<name_of_your_image>:<version>``

 Check that it was tagged correctly: